The-AI-Alliance/glossary/docs/glossary.markdown

 See [Training](#training).
 A more precise term in the context of [Generative AI Model](#generative-ai-model) training, where pre-training uses massive datasets to teach models from scratch, followed by a [Post-training](#post-training) ([Tuning](#tuning)) process to refine the behaviors as needed.

+## Privacy

+Protection of individuals’ sensitive data and preservation of their rights.

 ## Post-training

 See [Tuning](#tuning).
 A more precise term in the context of [Generative AI Model](#generative-ai-model) training, where [Pre-training](#pre-training) uses massive datasets to teach models from scratch, followed by a ost training (tuning) process to refine the behaviors as needed.